Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 ### Starred list

 Anyone can see repositories that you've starred with public lists.
-You can create public lists that appear on your stars pageat https://github.com/USERNAME?tab=stars.
+You can create public lists that appear on your stars page at https://github.com/USERNAME?tab=stars.

 If you add a private repository to a list, then the private repository will only appear in your list for people with `read` access to the repository.